|

 The Henry Ford Museum, along

-with the other attractions on the campus of The Henry Ford, provides an
+with the other attractions on the campus of The Henry Ford, provides an unparalleled

-changed lives through innovation.
-The
+through innovation.
+The museum houses

-museum houses an array of exhibits showcasing the results of American genius
+an array of exhibits showcasing the results of American genius at work.
+In addition to one of the finest automotive

-finest automotive history collections in the country, exhibits include the world's most accurate
+history collections in the country,

-replica of the Wright brothers' Flyer, the only remaining prototype of the Dymaxion house, and John F. Kennedy's fateful Dallas
+brothers' Flyer, the only remaining prototype of the Dymaxion house, and John

-(all are located adjacent to the museum).
+the Automotive Hall of Fame (all are located adjacent to the museum).
+See the Experience Detroit Automotive Heritage Tours

-Heritage Tours page for more information.
+page for more information.

 |